 Upon receipt of requests for production, you need to immediately review them carefully and write down your response next to each one, whether you have or do not have such documents.
 We understand that you may have provided some of this information and documentation to us in the past.
-However, it is important that you respond to every one of these requests as thorough as possible and to the best of your ability, whether or not you provided such to us before, so the response is complete and up-to-date.
+However, it is important that you respond to every one of these requests to the best of your ability, whether or not you provided such to us before, so the response is complete and up-to-date.